 The Mary P. Dolciani Prize will have multiple outcomes.
 The prize will help elevate the awareness of significant mathematics research being accomplished on undergraduate campuses and give awardees' departments critical leverage in vying for limited institutional resources.
 Recipients will be nationally recognized by their peers for their excellence in their scholarship.

 The prize amount is $5,000 and will be awarded every other year for five award cycles, beginning in 2019.
-For more information or to nominate someone, visit www.ams.org/profession/prizes-awards/ams-prizes/dolciani-prize.
+Visit Mary P. Dolciani Prize for more information, or to make a nomination.

 A gifted mathematician, Cathleen Synge Morawetz (1923-2017) worked in partial differential equations, making substantial contributions in the study of shock waves, scattering theory, transonic flow, and the nonlinear wave equation.
 She also lent her leadership skills to the AMS as a Trustee and as President from 1995-1996.
 Dr. Morawetz was a steady donor to the AMS throughout her 67-year membership.
 She supported a variety of programs as needs arose, and in 2013 she and her husband Herbert, a chemist based at NYU, contributed a generous supplement to the endowment for the Oswald Veblen Prize in Geometry, as her father, mathematician John Lighton Synge, knew and admired Veblen.
 Cathleen Morawetz was also a member of the Thomas S. Fiske Society, having arranged for a bequest to the AMS upon her passing.
 Her gifts link many scientific legacies and generations together.
 The AMS is grateful for the myriad ways Cathleen Synge Morawetz contributed to the mathematics community.